camunda/camunda-docs-manual/content/installation/full/jboss/configuration.md

 ---

-This page explains how to configure the full distribution for the Wildfly application server.
+This page explains how to configure the full distribution for the JBoss EAP/Wildfly application server.

 ## LDAP

-In order to setup LDAP for the Wildfly Application Server distribution, you have to perform the following steps:
+In order to setup LDAP for the JBoss EAP/Wildfly Application Server distribution, you have to perform the following steps:

 ### Adjust the Process Engine Configuration

-Edit the file `standalone.xml` (or `domain.xml`) provided by the Wildfly Application Server and add the [LDAP Identity Provider Plugin]({{< ref "/user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}) and the [Administrator Authorization Plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}).
+Edit the file `standalone.xml` (or `domain.xml`) provided by the JBoss EAP/Wildfly Application Server and add the [LDAP Identity Provider Plugin]({{< ref "/user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}) and the [Administrator Authorization Plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}).

 ```xml
 <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">